BruhLookAtThis/soundKit_MR/README.md

 OVERVIEW
 --------------------------------------------------------------

-(GRAB THE LATEST repak_cli (or repak-GUI) .zip FROM HERE: https://github.com/natimerry/repak-rivals/releases)
+(GRAB THE UassetTool.exe v1.5 .zip FROM HERE: https://github.com/XzantGaming/UAssetToolRivals/releases/download/v1.5/UAssetTool-win-x64.zip)

 (GRAB AN FMODEL DOWNLOAD FROM HERE: https://fmodel.app/download)

-1. Each folder has their own instructions
+1. Written instructions are included

-2. The CVS (Chara-Voice-Sorter) folder is for:
+2. The SDKT (Soundkit Modding Tool) folder is for:

    a.
 Extracting and labeling most character voices (+ some Emote, MVP, Lobby, etc SFX) from the game

    b.
 Extracting and organizing most, if not all, character voice subtitles from the game

    c.
 Replacing most English character voices with their Japanese or Chinese counterparts

-3. The SMT (Sound Modding Tool) folder is for:

-   a.
+   d.
 Replacing ingame audio files with your custom files

-   b.
+   e.
 Extracting vanilla audio files from bnk files

-   c.
+   f.
 Other, miscellaneous operations

    Audio that has been logged can be found here:

    (For Marvel Rivals)
    https://docs.google.com/spreadsheets/d/14gbnE0TD2O4e8zrn2jSJm9HsNl5vWxFYWm4ZsndQJlA/edit?gid=0#gid=0

-5. The 3_XTRA folder contains:
+5. The \0_XTRA\1-MISC-STUFF\ folder contains:

    a.
 Various misc tools that may assist you in the modding process.
 Each contain their own instructions.